daipozhi/Purpose-Player-2/README.md

 # Purpose-Player-2

-Purpose player 2  3.4.1-9
+Purpose player 2  3.4.1-10

 this is a open source software,based on FFmpeg,play audio and video on Windows and Ubuntu/Linux Mint,and it can display "sound river".

-  there is a directory "ffmpeg-4.4.1-src-3.4.1-9" ,decompress "ffmpeg-4.4.1.tar.xz", it create a directory "ffmpeg-4.4.1" ,
+there is a directory "ffmpeg-4.4.1-src-3.4.1-10" ,decompress "ffmpeg-4.4.1.tar.xz", it create a directory "ffmpeg-4.4.1" ,
-  use files in "ffmpeg-4.4.1-src-3.4.1-9/fftools" to replace same name files in directory "ffmpeg-4.4.1/fftools", use files in "ffmpeg-4.4.1-src-3.4.1-9/libavdevice" to replace same name files in directory "ffmpeg-4.4.1/libavdevice", use file "ffmpeg-4.4.1-src-3.4.1-9/configure" to replace same name file in directory "ffmpeg-4.4.1", and compile it like FFmpeg, copy ffplay(.exe) to "app" directory,then you can play media file.
+use files in "ffmpeg-4.4.1-src-3.4.1-10/fftools" to replace same name files in directory "ffmpeg-4.4.1/fftools", use files in "ffmpeg-4.4.1-src-3.4.1-10/libavdevice" to replace same name files in directory "ffmpeg-4.4.1/libavdevice", use file "ffmpeg-4.4.1-src-3.4.1-10/configure" to replace same name file in directory "ffmpeg-4.4.1", and compile it like FFmpeg, copy ffplay(.exe) to "app" directory,then you can play media file.

 it can display "sound river",it separate audio to 117 parts by frequency,display it like a river, (use mouse click button "River On"),in the bottom is 20khz audio,in the top is 20hz audio,river moves from left to right.

 it can process 2.0 channel audio and 5.1 channel audio,only display left channel(1 channel) audio.

+you can goto http://ffmpeg.org/download.html#release_4.4 to download ffmpeg-4.4.1.tar.xz, or you can download in this web page.

 How to compile:

 in windows, you need install Msys+Mingw/Msys2+MinGW64, in Ubuntu or Linux Mint you need install gcc,

     decompress yasm-1.3.0.tar.gz and run
     ./configure